CRAG666/betterTerm.nvim/README.md

 ### Functions

 - `:lua require("config.betterTerm").open(num)` - Show or hide a specific terminal(num: terminal id).
-- `:lua require("config.betterTerm").send(cmd, num, interrupt)` - Send a command to a specific terminal(cmd: command, num: terminal id, interrupt: close any command that is currently in execution).
+- `:lua require("config.betterTerm").send(cmd, num, press)` - Send a command to a specific terminal(cmd: command, num: terminal id, press: Press clean and/or interrupt).
 - `:lua require("config.betterTerm").select()` -Select any terminal.Whether you want to show or hide(use: vim.ui.select as backend).

 ### Recommended keymaps